 In fact, many zoos seem to go above and beyond, seeing the general well-being of their animals as tangible and deeply important, while some non-zoos seem oblivious to why such things are worthy of even noticing.
 For the zoos I’ve known, the way they treat their dogs is beyond reproach and the animals are kept in very healthy condition and seem very happy.
 Dogs are very good at telling you if there is a problem with their body language, if you know what you’re looking for when they interact with the humans in their lives.
 Trust me, on a few occasions I have seen a reaction from a dog that worried me greatly: animals do have some ability to tell on their owners if they’re being mistreated, and that’s if the owner doesn’t beat them to it and tell on themselves.
 In the most extreme case I said to a guy “Jack is a really nice dog, if you ever want to part with him let me know.”
 To which he replied, “You can have the mongrel now if you want, he’s nothing but trouble.”
 He then tossed me the lead and walked outside to climb into a nice shiny new BMW, leaving me with an unpaid bill and a dog to rehome.
 But in the circumstances I was still happy with the outcome.
 Some people just shouldn’t have animals in the first place.

-However while humans and animals have their differences that does not negate, their wants and needs for physical contact and intimacy.
+However while humans and animals have their differences that does not negate their wants and needs for physical contact and intimacy.
 Unlike a loving human showing affection to their “low IQ” human partner though, people’s reaction in the case of the dog showing affection is quite different.
 As in polite human society they are not allowed to show their true feelings and desires.
 If a male dog humps a plush toy or your leg or a female flags her tail for you when she’s in heat, these behaviours are in fact perfectly normal from the dog’s point of view.
-After all we bring animals into our lives and take the place of their natural pack or herd, is it really surprising then that they might see us as a fitting partner to share there love and sexual desires, so they quite reasonably want us to help them relieve the itch that they find they have with a willing member of their pack.
+After all, we bring animals into our lives and take the place of their natural pack or herd.
+Is it really surprising then that they might see us as a fitting partner to share their love and sexual desires?
+So they quite reasonably want us to help them relieve the itch that they find they have with a willing member of their pack.